flytegg/twilight/README.md

 **Suggestion**

-Not removing players from the Map when they quit can cause Memory Leaks, so it's best to clean up everything when they quit to be safe!
+It's suggested to remove the player from the Map when they quit, to prevent memory leaks.

 ```kotlin
 val quit = event<PlayerQuitEvent> {